chinese10kbar/staybusyrp.co.uk/[jim]/jim-mechanic/README.md

 ### showItemBox
 - This was added for people with customised inventories
-- qb-inventory by default(for some reason) doesn't include the itembox event when triggered (use, add, remove)
+- sb-inventory by default(for some reason) doesn't include the itembox event when triggered (use, add, remove)
 - you need to add them your self after, but some put them in to be automated
 - Basically this toggles showing these boxes or not, to stop doubling them up